cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 *Figure 13: Determining how many threads to spawn from number of processor*

-Being able to thread its encryption, Conti utilizes all of the CPU threads available to simultaneously go through and encrypt the file system with extreme speed.
+Being able to thread its encryption, Conti utilizes all of the CPU threads available to simultaneously go through and encrypt the file system with incredible speed.

 ![alt text](/uploads/Conti10.PNG)

-*Figure 14: Photo capturing what happens inside a computer before a disaster.
-2020, colorized*
+*Figure 14: Realistic representation of what happens when Conti runs*

 The most interesting information in the thread structure is the string of the path to be encrypted.
 After having launch the threads, Conti's main program will continuously traverse the file system and provide the thread structure with directory names.
 All of these threads will check this information and encrypt the updated path immediately.
-Because the workload is divided efficiently, Conti is able to speed up its traversing and encryption immensely.
+Because the workload is divided efficiently, Conti is able to speed up its traversing and encryption to a great extent.

 ![alt text](/uploads/Conti11.PNG)